huggingface/blog/synthetic-data-generator.md

   height="560px"
 ></iframe>

 Generally, we can generate 50 and 20 samples per minute for text classification and chat, respectively.
-However, you can scale this up by using your own account.
-We will get back to this later but let’s first dive into the UI.
+You can scale this up by using your own account and assigning custom hardware or selecting cloud models.
+We will get back to this later.
+Let's dive into the UI first.

 ### Let’s generate our first dataset

 We will create a basic chat dataset.
-We start with a login that redirects us to the page where we configure the tool’s access to your users and organisations.
-Make sure to include the organisations for which you want to generate datasets.
+[When you visit the generator](https://huggingface.co/spaces/argilla/synthetic-data-generator), you have to login to allow the tool access to the organisations for which you want to generate datasets.
+This will allow the tool to upload the generated datasets.
 In case of a failed authentication, you can always [reset the connection](https://huggingface.co/settings/connected-applications).

 After the login, the UI guides you through a straightforward three-step process:

 #### 1. Describe Your Dataset

 Start by providing a description of the dataset you want to create, including example use cases to help the generator understand your needs.
-Make sure to describe the goal and type of assistant in a much detail as possible.
+Make sure to describe the goal and type of assistant in as much detail as possible.
 When you hit the “Create” button, a sample dataset will be created, and you can continue with step 2.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/synthetic-data-generator/step1.png" style="width: 100%;">